 The Truck Driver has very specific needs when he is traveling around the country.

-The most important truckers need is to be routed via streets and roads that his big Tractor-Trailer can use safely and quickly.
+The Big Rig truck drivers need to be routed via streets and roads that his big Tractor-Trailer can use safely and quickly.

-Because their needs are so different there are only a few vendors that provide quality GPS Navigation devices designed for them.
-And, as you would expect these are at the top of the price range for Navigation devices.
+Because their needs are so different from those of someone driving a standard automobile there are certain AP vendors that provide quality GPS Navigation APs designed specifically for them.
+And, as you would expect these APs are at the top of the price range for Navigation software.

 The RV or MOTORHOME DRIVER: